hubot-archive/hubot-business-cat/README.md

-# hubot-business-cat
+# Hubot: Business Cat

-Displays business cat graphic
+## It's business time!

+Business cat is summoned when business jargon is used